 14.)
 Fine dining at Kikunoi

-If you’re a food lover, Kyoto is a must see for you in general, but the culinary star of the city is this restaurant, headed by Mutara, a Michelin-starred chef.
-The place has a great atmosphere, mind-blowing food and you can even dine in a private room – just make sure to reserve your spot way before your visit.
-The sooner the better as spots fill up fast.
+If you’re a food lover, Kyoto is a must-see for you in general, but the culinary star of the city is this restaurant, headed by Mutara, a Michelin-starred chef.
+The place has a great atmosphere, mind-blowing food and you can even dine in a private room.